mccheffin/weather-challenge/README.md

 The temperature comes back from the API in celsius.
 You'll find a conversion function in `src/utils/conversions`

-Here's a list of priorities for you.
 Please don't spend more than 2-3 hours.
-We're looking for how you approach problems, architect the app, and organize your code.
-We're not as concerned with a 100% polished UI.
+We're looking for how you approach problems, architect a feature, and write production-grade code.
+The UI should be responsive and use modern CSS practices, but doesn't need to be visually impressive.
+Some priorities:

 1. Working location search and fetching of weather data
-2. Handle errors within the UI (for example, search returns no results)
+2. Handle errors within the code and UI (for example, search returns no results)
-3. Extended forecast in UI
+3. Extended forecast displayed in UI
-4. Visual styles

-When you have completed this please push to a repo on Github (or Gitlab) and either send us a public link or add `@ndstephens` as a collaborator if you'd rather make the repository private.
+When you have completed this please push to a repo on Github (or Gitlab) and either send us a public link or add `ndstephens` as a collaborator if you'd rather make the repository private.